drchannn/codevein-pak-pc-to-ps4/README.md

 ## PAK PC TO PS4 MOD Converter Tool (by drchannn) #

-Simple tool for convert pc pak files to ps4 pak files from game CodeVein
+Simple tool for convert pc pak files to ps4 pak files from games that use UnrealEngine 4.x

+### Tested on: ###
+- CodeVein
+- Soul Calibur 4
+- Kena: Bridge of Spirits

 ### Requisites: ###